aekazakov/genome-depot/admin.md

 * GenomeDepot tools: opens a page with links to GenomeDepot administration tools,
 * Tasks: opens a list of queued tasks,
-* Clsuters: opens a list of Django Q clusters,
+* Clusters: opens a list of Django Q clusters,
 * Users: opens a list of GenomeDepot users,
 * Add user: opens a form for adding a new user.